-I adapted it slightly by increasing the flour to four cups, adding more delicious olives and a tad less garlic and salt.
+I found this recipe on Food in Books blog and adapted it slightly by increasing the flour to four cups, adding even more delicious olives and a tad less garlic and salt.

 - 2 cup water Luke warm